Kingston-class coastal defence vessel: Construction and career

-In May 1992, a $CAN650 million contract was awarded to Halifax Shipyards of Halifax, Nova Scotia to construct twelve ships of the class.
+In May 1992, a $650 million contract was awarded to Halifax Shipyards of Halifax, Nova Scotia, to construct twelve ships of the class.
 The vessels would be tasked with coastal patrol, minesweeping, law enforcement, pollution surveillance and search and rescue duties.
-Steel cutting for the first ship begin in December 1993 and by July 1999, all twelve Kingston-class ships would be in service.
+Steel cutting for the first ship begin in December 1993, and by July 1999 all twelve Kingston-class ships were in service.

 The ships are evenly distributed between the east and west coasts.
 One vessel on each coast is maintained for rapid deployment: this responsibility is rotated amongst the ships.
 The Kingston-class ships deploy regularly as part of Operation Caribbe in the Caribbean Sea and the Central American Pacific coast.
 The ships also deploy to the Arctic as part of Operation Nanook, and in naval exercises off the west coast of Africa and in the Baltic Sea among others.
-On 13 May 2010, it was announced that six of the twelve MCDVs would be placed in extended readiness due to lack of funds and the inability of the naval reserve to provide sufficient personnel to man the ships.
+On 13 May 2010, it was announced that six of the twelve MCDVs would be placed in extended readiness due to lack of funds and the inability of the Naval Reserve to provide sufficient personnel to man the ships.
 However, on 14 May that order was rescinded.

+In August 2023, it was reported that the Department of National Defence had "initiated the project to inform timely governmental decision-making about a potential replacement" for the class.
+In late 2023, the commander of the Royal Canadian Navy, Vice-Admiral Angus Topshee, reported that given serious personnel shortages in the force, regular crewing of many of the Kingston-class vessels had to be suspended in order to prioritize manning requirements for higher priority platforms such as the Halifax-class frigates.

+On 24 July 2025, the Royal Canadian Navy announced that the Kingston class will begin to be paid off and retired starting in late 2025.
+Eight ships are planned to be retired in 2025, followed by one (Yellowknife) in 2026, one (Edmonton) in 2027 and the final two (Moncton and Nanaimo) in 2028.
+On 29 September 2025, the first three vessels, Brandon, Saskatoon, and Whitehorse, were paid off.
+Glace Bay, Goose Bay, Kingston, Shawinigan, and Summerside were paid off at Halifax on 3 October.